rgeraldes24/hyperion/docs/contracts/functions.rst

-The fallback function is executed on a call to the contract if none of the other functions match the given function signature, or if no data was supplied at all and there is no :ref:`receive Ether function <receive-ether-function>`.
+The fallback function is executed on a call to the contract if none of the other functions match the given function signature, or if no data was supplied at all and there is no :ref:`receive ZND function <receive-znd-function>`.
-The fallback function always receives data, but in order to also receive Ether it must be marked ``payable``.
+The fallback function always receives data, but in order to also receive ZND it must be marked ``payable``.

 If the version with parameters is used, ``input`` will contain the full data sent to the contract